NSN

 Insights from more than 50 years of combined service in industry and technical trainingQ.
 How does NTTF manage such good connectivity with the industry?

-A: We have a strong industry connection.
-Industry connect is very essential for technical and vocational education.
+A: We have a strong industry connection which is very essential for technical and vocational education.
 We design our curriculum as per the needs of the industry.
 We also help the industries to train their employees.
-We receive lot of feedback from the industries in how to improve in certain areas.
+We receive a lot of feedback from the industries on how to improve in certain areas.
 We take their suggestions and design our curriculum accordingly.

 We are also contributing to the skill development mission of the government of India.
-We are providing NSQF Level 3, 4 and 5 courses in the aegis of NSDC.
-At the end of first year our students take NSQF Level 3 exam, in second year they take NSQF exam of Level 4 and in final year they take an exam for Level 5 and then they get a certificate.
+We are providing NSQF Level 3, 4 and 5 courses under the aegis of NSDC.
+At the end of the first year, our students take NSQF Level 3 exam, in the second year they take the NSQF exam of Level 4 and in the final year they take an exam for Level 5 and then they get a certificate.

-Q. How do you ensure that the faculty is upskilled and continuously trained to meet the dynamic nature of industry-integrated curriculum?
+Q. How do you ensure that the faculty are upskilled and continuously trained to meet the dynamic nature of the industry-integrated curriculum?

 A: We have a strong faculty development department in NTTF.
 Every year we take feedback from our staff and the principals which we send to the head office where our faculty development team design various programs for the training of the trainers.
 We run these programs very rigorously to make sure that our trainers are updated about the industry requirements.
 We used to invite the trainers to the campus to deliver the training.
 Due to the pandemic, we have shifted the training to online mode.
 NTTF provides training to develop the expertise of the trainers as per their needs.